Whittier Law School, Los Angeles, CA, Juris Doctor, cum laude, 1996

 Wage and Hour/Meal and Rest Breaks

-Very active in the community, Mr. Jones served as Settlement Officer for the Los Angeles Superior Court’s Voluntary Settlement Conference Program, as a panel Arbitrator for a national mediation and arbitration service, Chair of the San Fernando Valley Bar Association’s Attorney Referral Service Committee, Trustee for the SFVBA, and currently, President-Elect for the 2019-20 term.
+Very active in the community, Mr. Jones served as Settlement Officer for the Los Angeles Superior Court’s Voluntary Settlement Conference Program, as a panel Arbitrator for a national mediation and arbitration service, Chair of the San Fernando Valley Bar Association’s Attorney Referral Service Committee, Trustee for the SFVBA, and currently, President for the 2020-21 term.

 Mr. Jones also served as an Adjunct Professor of Law at Whittier Law School teaching employment law, a Board Representative for the Valley Community Legal Foundation, and Trustee and Vice President to the Whittier Law School Alumni Association.
 He acted as Attorney Advisor for West Ranch High School’s Mock Trial Team – whose student participants advanced to the semi-finals in the Constitutional Rights Foundation Los Angeles County Mock Trial Competition, the best finish in school history.